michaeljosephroddy/distributed-microservices-application/README.md

-# Distributed Microservices Application – Overview
+# Distributed Microservices Application Assignment

-This project is focused on building a distributed application using microservices architecture.
+This project is focused on building a distributed application using microservices architecture for the Microservices Architecture module.
 The main goal is to demonstrate how multiple services can collaborate within a system, using various modern technologies and tools to create a robust and scalable solution.

 ### Key Components